[Administrative Regulation]

 Scott v.
 Wal-Mart Stores, Inc., 4185 CRB-4-00-2 (April 10, 2001).

-Where respondents were unable to authenticate Form 43 sufficiently to get it into evidence at trial, CRB did not allow them to reintroduce it on appeal along with certified mail receipts indicating that it was delivered to, and signed for by, an employee of this Commission.
+Where respondents were unable to authenticate Form 43 sufficiently to get it into evidence at trial, CRB did not allow it to be reintroduced on appeal along with certified mail receipts indicating that it was delivered to, and signed for by, an employee of this Commission.
 Proffered evidence was actually an undated, unstamped copy of a Form 43.
-Possible error by this agency in processing Form 43 did not excuse respondents’ failure to offer certified mail receipts at trial as proof that the notice to contest liability was properly sent and delivered.
+Possible error by this agency in processing Form 43 did not excuse respondents’ failure to offer certified mail receipts at trial as proof that notice to contest liability was properly sent and delivered.
 No “good reason” adduced for failing to present evidence at trial.
-See, Scott, § 31-294c.
+See also, Scott, § 31-294c.

 Tomaszek v.
 Girard Motors, 4166 CRB-2-99-12 (February 23, 2001), aff’d, 70 Conn.
 App.
 122 (2002).

-Claimant’s Motion to Submit Additional Evidence denied where the claimant failed to offer any reason for presenting evidence after the formal hearing had been closed, and where the claimant offered no indication that the evidence is really new or was undiscoverable with due diligence at the time of the original hearings.
-See, Tomaszek, § 31-315.
+Motion to Submit Additional Evidence denied where claimant failed to explain why evidence was offered after record had been closed, and offered no indication that evidence is really new or was undiscoverable with due diligence at time of original hearings.
+See also, Tomaszek, § 31-315.

 Covert v.
 Patterson, 4094 CRB-3-99-8 (September 29, 2000).